 The managers of actively managed open-end mutual funds and ETFs are particularly sensitive to shareholder concerns because shareholders will remove their money from these funds if they are unhappy with management.
 When shareholders redeem shares of open-end funds, the fund assets under management decrease, which decreases compensation paid to the investment managers.

 In contrast, the managers of closed-end funds are largely insulated from their shareholders.
 Shareholders can sell their shares to new investors, but the assets under management remain the same.
-The managers are accountable to their boards, but board members often are more loyal to their managers than to their shareholders.
+The managers are accountable to their boards, but board members may be more loyal to their managers than to their shareholders.
 This problem often causes closed-end funds to trade at substantial discounts to their net asset values.

 Managerial and administrative costs